wgsl-tooling-wg/wgsl-linker/packages/linker/Internals.md

 support for modules via import and export statements to select wgsl elements to merge.
-Several other wgsl extensions are supported during processing as well: conditional compilation (via #if), struct inheritance, code generators (code that emits wgsl), and generic programming.
+Several other wgsl extensions are supported during processing as well: code generators (code that emits wgsl), and generic programming.

 wgsl-linker is designed to enable linking at runtime in the browser